-I am glad I have found this napkin:

-This was her first remembrance from the Moor:

-My wayward husband hath a hundred times

-Woo'd me to steal it; but she so loves the token,

-For he conjured her she should ever keep it,

-That she reserves it evermore about her

-To kiss and talk to.
-I'll have the work ta'en out,

-And give't Iago: what he will do with it

-Heaven knows, not I;

-I nothing but to please his fantasy.

-Re-enter Iago
+Emília.- I am glad I have found this napkin; this was her first remembrance from the Moor.
+My wayward husband hath a hundred times Woo'd me to steal it; but she so loves the token, for he conjured her she should ever keep it, that she reserves it evermore about her to kiss and talk to.
+I'll have the work ta'en out, and give't lago.
+What he will do with it heaven knows, not I; I nothing but to please his fantasy.

+(Re-enter lago).

-How now! what do you here alone?
+lago. - How now, what do you here alone?

-Do not you chide; I have a thing for you.
+Emília.- Do not you chide; I have a thing for you.

-A thing for me? it is a common thing--
+lago. - A thing for me?
+It is a common thing-

-Ha!
+Emília.- Ha!

-To have a foolish wife.
+lago.- To have a foolish wife.

-O, is that all?
-What will you give me now
+Emília.- O, is that all?
+What will you give me now for that same handkerchief?

-For the same handkerchief?

-What handkerchief?
+lago.- What handkerchief?

-What handkerchief?
-Why, that the Moor first gave to Desdemona; That which so often you did bid me steal.
+Emília.- What handkerchief?
+Why, that the Moor first gave to Desdemona, that which so often you did bid me steal.

-Hast stol'n it from her?
+lago. - Hast stol'n it from her?

-No, 'faith; she let it drop by negligence.
-And, to the advantage, I, being here, took't up.
+Emília.- No, faith; she let it drop by negligence, and, to the advantage, I being here took't up.
 Look, here it is.

-A good wench; give it me.
+lago.- A good wench; give it me.

-What will you do with 't, that you have been so earnest To have me filch it?
+Emília.- What will you do with't, that you have been so earnest to have me filch it?

-[Snatching it] Why, what's that to you?
+lago.
+[Snatching it.] - Why, what is that to you?

-If it be not for some purpose of import, Give't me again: poor lady, she'll run mad When she shall lack it.
+Emília.- If't be not for some purpose of import, Give't me again.
+Poor lady, she'll run mad when she shall lack it.

-Be not acknown on 't; I have use for it.
+lago.- Be not acknown on't; I have use for it.
 Go, leave me.